sharetribe/flex-docs/src/docs/tutorial-transaction-process/customize-pricing/index.md

   }
 ```

-# Add a new line item for cleaning fee
+# Add a new line-item for the cleaning fee

 Finally, we need to edit the FTW-backend and add new line item for cleaning fee
 so that it will be included in pricing.
 Flex uses privileged transitions to